google-marketing-solutions/adios/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-# Adios: One-stop solution for image assets management
+# Adios: One-stop solution for Google Ads image assets management

 ## Overview

+**Adios** is an open-source solution that can generate and/or upload image assets for your Ad Groups.
+If you already have images Adios will be able to upload them to the Google Ads asset library and link to the corresponding ad groups in bulk.
+If you don't, then Adios will use AI to generate personalised images based on the specified ad group context (e.g. based on the ad group name).

-**Adios** is an open-source solution that uses Google Cloud's [Vertex AI image generation API](https://cloud.google.com/vertex-ai/docs/generative-ai/image/overview) to generate and upload image assets for your Google Ads Ad Groups.
+To generate images Adios uses Google Cloud's [Vertex AI image generation API](https://cloud.google.com/vertex-ai/docs/generative-ai/image/overview).

 ## Getting Started